CBI Training for Panel Members

 UN Competency-Based Interviews (CBI) Training for Panel Members

-This online programme is now available!
+This online programme is now available in English and French!
 SIGN UP

 It gives staff members a comprehensive introduction to competency-based interviewing requirements for panel members.